Medically Reviewed

 • Mental health issues such as depression.

-Research has taken a look at the influence of positive or negative social environments on suicide rates.2 For example, a 2011 study involving gay, lesbian, and transgendered youth found that those living in environments that were unsupportive of their sexual orientation were 20% more likely to commit suicide than those in supportive environments.2
+Research has taken a look at the influence of positive or negative social environments on suicide rates.2 For example, one study involving gay, lesbian, and transgendered youth found that those living in environments that were unsupportive of their sexual orientation were 20% more likely to commit suicide than those in supportive environments.2

 Suicide Warning Signs and Prevention